 Why do sugar gliders make weird noises?

-Barking is not the only noise sugar gliders can make.
+Barking is not the only noise that sugar gliders can make.
 They’re also capable of hissing, crabbing, chirping, purring, and singing.
 On the whole, they’re quite vocal creatures, which is definitely something you need to keep in mind if you’re considering getting a pet glider.

 The reasons why they make these noises differ; usually they purr, chirp, and sing because they’re happy, and as a sign that they like you.
-Hissing and crabbing, on the other hand, usually means they’re angry.
+Hissing and crabbing, on the other hand, usually mean they’re angry.

 Sugar gliders can be quite noisy animals.
 They can produce a variety of different sounds but the one that you’ll frequently hear is barking.
 They exhibit this behavior for a variety of different reasons, or sometimes for no reason at all.

 The best way to prevent excessive noise from your glider is to make sure that they’re well-fed, have a friend, and are well socialized.
 Happy gliders tend to be much quieter than unhappy gliders, so try your best to provide them with what they need.